thevtm/mini-gym-timer/README.md

 # Mini Gym Timer

-This is a count down WebApp written in Elm.
+This is a small timer for gym enthusiasts WebApp written in Elm.

 ## Install